sysprog21/rv32emu/README.md

 ```

 ## WebAssembly Translation
-### Build and run
 `rv32emu` relies on [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) to be compiled to WebAssembly.
-Thus, the target system should have
-the Emscripten version 3.1.51 installed.
+Thus, the target system should have the Emscripten version 3.1.51 installed.

-Moreover, `rv32emu` leverages the tail call optimization(TCO) strategy and we have tested the WebAssembly
+Moreover, `rv32emu` leverages the tail call optimization (TCO) and we have tested the WebAssembly
 execution in Chrome with at least MAJOR 112 and Firefox with at least MAJOR 121 since they supports
 tail call feature.
 Thus, please check and update your browsers if necessary or install the suitable browsers
 before going further.